 From soaring granite spires to glacier-sculpted fjords, immerse yourself in the wonders of Patagonia on a unique expedition by land and sea.
 Spend three days exploring the blue-ice lakes and razor-backed ridges of Torres del Paine National Park—a UNESCO biosphere reserve.
 Then set sail aboard the National Geographic Orion to discover Chile’s deeply indented coast, cruising through a mazelike wonderland of fjords, islands, and icebergs.
 Search for whales, dolphins, and penguins; take in panoramic views from the Beagle Channel and Cape Horn; and hike the windswept archipelago of Tierra del Fuego.
 Cap off the expedition on Argentina’s Staten Island, accessing remote wildlife preserves seen by few others on Earth.

-Fly to Puerto Natales, one of Southern Patagonia's gateways, and settle into our hotel before an afternoon tour of the town.
-Hotel Singular (B,L,D)
+Fly to Punta Arena, and then on to Puerto Natales, one of Southern Patagonia's gateways.
+Settle into our hotel before an afternoon tour of the town.

-Settle into Tierra Patagonia, a National Geographic Unique Lodge of the World, and spend three days discovering one of the most spectacular wildernesses in the Americas: Torres del Paine National Park.
+Settle into Tierra Patagonia, a National Geographic Unique Lodge of the World (October departures), and spend three days discovering one of the most spectacular wildernesses in the Americas: Torres del Paine National Park.
 Tailor your exploration of the park’s towering mountains, turquoise lakes, and glaciers to your interests, choosing from a variety of excursions ranging from hiking and horseback riding to kayaking.
-Tierra Patagonia (B,L,D)

 After a final morning in Torres del Paine, depart for Puerto Natales where we embark our ship, the National Geographic Orion.